sundew28/passenger-code-test/README.md

 - I would like to make improvement to the error capturing by making use of error handler in laravel, make use of JsonResponse error handling
 - Check the quality of code by using tools like PHPsniffer, PHP-CS-Fixer with PSR2 and Symfony standards (much extra checks, closer to Laravel than PSR2).
-- Righting test cases using PHPUnit functional and unit testing.
+- Writing test cases using PHPUnit functional and unit testing.
+- Kept the code as simple as possible and following S.O.L.I.D princples.